PunchThrough/bean-docs/src/features/accelerometer.md

 ### Using the Accelerometer with Arduino

 The Bean accelerometer ([datasheet](http://ae-bst.resource.bosch.com/media/products/dokumente/bma250/bst-bma250-ds002-05.pdf)) defaults to ±2G sensitivity and has 10-bit accuracy.
-That means that values within the acceleration range -2G...2G map to -512...511 in our Arduino sketch.
+That means that values within the acceleration range -2G...2G map to -512...511, respectively in our Arduino sketch.

 `AccelerationReading` is a struct type.
 A struct is a [data type used by C-related languages, such as Arduino](http://playground.arduino.cc/Code/Struct), to group together lots of related variables.
 The AccelerationReading struct holds the X axis, Y axis, and Z axis values, as well as the current accelerometer sensitivity setting.

 The `abs` function takes the absolute value of a number. `abs(reading.xAxis)` takes negative values from -512 to -1 and converts them to positive values (+512 to +1).
 Now, when we rotate the Bean, the accelerometer values will fluctuate in the range 512...0...511.
 Visually, we can observe these values changing over time as the LED transitions smoothly between colors.
 As we rotate the Bean, the values will change and so will the colors.

+The Bean's LED takes 1 byte of information, which has 8 bits.
+A bit is a binary digits (0's and 1's).
+A byte can hold 2^8 possible values.The 2 represents the 2 possible binary digits, 0 and 1, and 8 represents the 8 bits.
+When you calculate 2^8 you get 256.
+When you start counting from 0, you can get 0 to 255 possible values.

+Since the Bean's LED can only accept up to 255 in values, we can take the accelerometer data and divide that by 2.
+When we do this, no value will exceed 255 and will be within a range of byte values that are acceptable.
+For example, 512 is the highest absolute accelerometer data.
+When we divide 512/2 we will get 256.
+Thus, this gives us 0 to 255 possible values.
+Checkout more about [bytes](hhttps://www.arduino.cc/en/Reference/Byte)

-Since the Bean's LED takes 8-bit values in the range 0...255 for the RGB colors, we need to divide the 0...512 range by 2 before setting the LED colors.
+Since the Bean's LED takes 8-bit values in the range of 0...255 for the RGB colors, we need to divide the 0...512 range by 2 before setting the LED colors.

 You can change the sensitivity of the accelerometer using Arduino code.
 See the [`setAccelerationRange`](#) method.